Hendrix-CS/csci151/projects/animation.md

 discussing your plan for the project.
 You will receive feedback and approval of your design idea within 1 day.

+## Academic Integrity

+As a reminder:

+-   You **may** consult online resources (Java tutorials, StackOverflow questions, ...), and you may even use snippets of code you find there, but you **must** clearly cite them in your project, by adding a comment with the URL of the resource you used along with a short explanation of how you used it.
+-   You **may** discuss your project with other students in the class, but you **may not** look at another student's code, or share your code with another student.
+If you need help debugging your code, see an instructor or a TA.

+{% include warning.html content="Incorporating code from a generative AI coding assistant is considered **plagiarism** and is not allowed." %}

 ## What to Hand In

 Submit a zip file containing your whole project via Teams, and an